alfredbaudisch/alfredbaudisch.com/content/posts/2021-04-04-day-25-the-day-we-got-stranded-in-the-sand.md

 type: "post"
 ---

-Based on a real situation that happened to me in Skagen – Denmark. _“[Maria vai com as outras](https://www.amazon.com/Maria-Vai-com-as-Outras/dp/8508007477)“_.
+Based on a real situation that happened to me in Skagen – Denmark. _"[Maria vai com as outras](https://www.amazon.com/Maria-Vai-com-as-Outras/dp/8508007477)"_.

 ## References